IIIF/api/source/extension/georef/index.md

 }
 ```

-`[@BERT @JULES @BRYAN]` The paragraph below will require some real focus.
-If we really have these limits, we may have to say it in the section in pertains to and should/must language.

-This specification expects that a single Image is painted on the Canvas and that the Images contain only a single cartographic depiction/representation.
-When the resource is a Canvas, it expects that the Image within the Canvas and the Canvas itself have the same `height` and `width` values.
-Further, it expects the Canvas or Image Service has only a single Annotation Page in the `annotations` property which supplies the georeferencing information.
+It is valid for a Canvas to have multiple painting Annotations.
+However, to leverage the most support from viewers this specification encourages using a single painting Annotation to place an Image on a Canvas.
+The Image within the Canvas and the Canvas itself _SHOULD_ have the same `height` and `width` values.

-However, it is possible for multiple Annotations within a single Annotation Page to target different, more specific areas of a single Image or Canvas.
-It is also possible for a Canvas to contain multiple unique Images.
-It is also possible that a single Canvas or Image Service have more than one Annotation Page in `annotations` whose Georeferencing Annotations target different areas of the resource.
-These situations can occur when a single Canvas or Image Service depicts multiple cartographic projections such as inset maps.
-Below is an image that exemplifies these scenarios.
+It is valid for an Annotation to have multiple targets.
+However, having discrete Georeferencing Annotations for each target will elicit the most support.

 <table border="0">
   <tr>